erickzhao/lebrun-lab/src/pages/team/index.md

       Sherbrooke.

-      **Current Research :**  I’ve participated in numerous projects and did genetic manipulation of different established cancer cell lines using the CRISPR system.
+      **Current Research :**  I have participated in numerous projects and did genetic manipulation of different established cancer cell lines using the CRISPR system.
     email: julien.boudreault@usherbrooke.ca